Hello!

 My After Effects Animatic

 For this project I was tasked with making a 1 minute animation to a song of my choice, and 30 hrs to work on it.
-The story follows my character Violet (from my previous project) who has just transferred to public Magic School and isn’t quite up to speed on how things work, so Hexana decides to tease her about it.
+The story follows my character Violet (from my previous project) who has just transferred to Magic School and isn’t quite up to speed on how things work, so Hexana decides to tease her about it.

 Ideas

 I had an idea of what song I wanted to use and how I wanted them to act, but I needed my actors!
 Of course Violet’s design was easiest as I just had to give her a new school uniform.
-Hexana was my favorite to make because she’s based off of popular magician characters, including Trixie Lulamoon who is singing the song.
-The extras or Hexana’s gang were just some basic designs I had floating around in my head.
+Hexana was my favorite to make because she’s based off of popular magician characters, including Trixie Lulamoon, who is singing the song.
+The extras, or Hexana’s gang, were just some basic designs I had floating around in my head.

 After figuring out the basic designs, I started with quick sketches of ideas I had for the animatic.
-All in All, this took probably longer than it should have, and it ate into the time I had to actually draw the piece.
+All in all, this took probably longer than it should have, and it ate into the time I had to actually draw the piece.

 Final Products and Thoughts